New Brunswick Lighthouses

 Constructed in 1903.

-L’Etete passage was a busy thoroughfare used by vessels en route to St. Andrews, St. Stephens and St. George.
-The coast guard monitoring station has been a vacation rental property since 2002 to help fund the maintenance of the property which is operated by the Green’s Point Light Association.
+L’Etete passage was a busy thoroughfare used by vessels en route to St. Andrews, St. Stephens, and St. George.
+The Coast Guard Monitoring Station has been a vacation rental property since 2002.
+The Green’s Point Light Association operates the property and helps fund its maintenance.

 Saint John Coast Guard Base